Wondering what is SEO in digital marketing? Here’s SEO in a nutshell. Everything you need to know about search engine optimization.

 Recommended For You: Steady Streams Of Organic Leads to Grow Your Business

 What is Off-page SEO?

-Off-page SEO as the name implies are those things you do off-site to increase your website’s ranking in search engine result pages.
+Off-page SEO, as the name implies, is something you do off-site to increase your website’s ranking in search engine result pages.

 Off-page SEO techniques are primarily focused on boosting the site’s authority.
-And, to draw other site users’ attention to it in the hope that they would also visit your website.
+And to draw other site users’ attention to it, hoping they would also visit your website.